 Texas federal judge halts FDA approval of abortion pill mifepristone

-Washington — A federal judge on Friday halted the Food and Drug Administration's approval of the abortion pill mifepristone, delivering a blow to abortion rights advocates in the wake of the Supreme Court's dismantling of the constitutional right to abortion.
+Washington — A federal judge in Texas on Friday halted the Food and Drug Administration's (FDA) approval of the abortion pill mifepristone, delivering a blow to abortion rights advocates in the wake of the Supreme Court's dismantling of the constitutional right to abortion.

 In a 67-page opinion, U.S. District Judge Matthew Kacsmaryk said the FDA's two-decade-old approval violated a federal rule that allow for accelerated approval for certain drugs and, along with subsequent actions by the agency, was unlawful.
 He put his decision on hold for seven days to allow for the Biden administration to appeal to the U.S. Court of Appeals for the 5th Circuit, which it will likely do swiftly.